Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 A shout, from ahead of Josh...

 ...but the groups not there when he turns his head.
-In fact... some of them are visible from down the street, some car headlights keeping them visible.
+In fact... some of them can be seen down the street, some car headlights keeping them visible.
 Joshua can hear the gate opening from here, and it's quickly drowned a bit by the flood of engines revving, and some exclamations of excitement as they all drive out of there.
 A brief moment of this passes, before the gate closes back automatically, and only distant, muted cars can be heard beyond the walls.

 Joshua only stands there for a second or two before he runs into the barrack.